 The quasi-static properties of micro-architected (meta)materials have been extensively studied over the past decade, but their dynamic responses, especially in acoustic metamaterials with engineered wave propagation behavior, represent a new frontier.
 However, challenges in miniaturizing and characterizing acoustic metamaterials in high-frequency (MHz) regimes have hindered progress toward experimentally implementing ultrasonic-wave control.

-This project presents an inertia design framework based on positioning microspheres to tune responses of 3D microscale metamaterials.
+This work presents an inertia design framework based on positioning microspheres to tune responses of 3D microscale metamaterials.
 We demonstrate tunable quasi-static stiffness by up to 75% and dynamic longitudinal-wave velocities by up to 25% while maintaining identical material density.
 Using noncontact laser-based dynamic experiments of tunable elastodynamic properties and numerical demonstrations of spatio-temporal ultrasound wave propagation, we explore the tunable static and elastodynamic property relation.
 This design framework expands the quasi-static and dynamic metamaterial property space through simple geometric changes, enabling facile design and fabrication of metamaterials for applications in medical ultrasound and analog computing.

 Kai, Y., Dhulipala, S.*, Sun, R.*, Lem, J., DeLima, W., Pezeril, T., Portela, C. (2023).
 Dynamic Diagnosis of Metamaterials via Laser-Induced Vibrational Signatures.
 Nature.
 DOI, Nature Briefing Article.